 3) Anticipate changes.
 What could possibly go wrong with your meeting?
 Lots of things.
 And while it’s impossible to know the future, you can anticipate potential issues and have contingency plans in mind.
 A seasoned sales director like Mary can offer advice and ask questions you may not have thought to address.

 4) Be inclusive.
 Bridging the gap between generations is one of the most important aspects to keep in mind when planning a meeting or event these days.
 Organizations needs to provide something or multiple things that appeal to every group present.
 This is challenging but crucial in making sure all attendees feel included and valued.

 5) Hire a tech to handle your audio/visual needs.
 A/V needs change by the day.
 It seems eons ago that groups were using transparencies and slide projectors – now it’s Wi-Fi, mobile device projectors and real-time text polls.
 You want to be relaxed and focused on the day of your event and Mary has seen too many planners become over-stressed due to A/V issues.
-Earle Brown is great in that they offer everything you need for A/V equipment, and most of the larger rooms are equipped with screens and LCDs.
+The Heritage Center is great in that they offer everything you need for A/V equipment, and most of the larger rooms are equipped with screens and LCDs.
 But regardless of where you host your event, hire someone to smooth out the A/V hassles.

 6) Change up your event every year.
 If you continue to do the exact same event, attendees are guaranteed to get bored and you subject yourself to a drop in attendance.
 If your organization is wondering why attendance has been down, take a look at the program the last few years.
 Has it been fairly similar?
 Are there a few easy changes that could make a difference?